-2020 has been a particularly bumper year for the apple trees in our garden.
-And last weekend I picked the last full box which doesn't require a ladder and precarious balancing.
-The apples are wonderfully red, and look very enticing; but there is cautionary note.
-This weekend I need to wrap them individually.
+We are fortunate to have some apple trees in our garden.
+2022 was a particularly bumper year - but whether the year is good or bad, the last job is arguably the most critical, and that is to wrap the apples individually.
 It's a bit tedious, to be honest, but more than once over the years we've stored a box in the garage and then fished it out a couple of months later, only to find that a couple of rotten apples have spoiled the whole box.